 “Some agents may specialize in relocation and not only understand the extra stress of being in a new and unknown location, but who also go above and beyond to provide their clients with information about auto-registration, schools, voter registration and even referrals for childcare and home care,” explains Chuck Garrett, CRP, senior vice president of brokerage at Corcoran Pacific Properties in Honolulu, Hawaii.

 Don’t hesitate to interview one or two agents to ensure you find the right match in terms of communication style and experience, Garrett says.
+It’s also a good idea to ask for references, and then ask the references if they’d work with that agent again.

 If you’re moving for a job, you might also be able to take advantage of your new company’s relocation services.